ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 Selecting machines from inventory
 =================================

 Ansible reads information about which machines you want to manage from your inventory.
-Although you can pass an IP address to an ad-hoc command, you need inventory to take advantage of the full flexibility and repeatability of Ansible.
+Although you can pass an IP address to an ad hoc command, you need inventory to take advantage of the full flexibility and repeatability of Ansible.

 Action: create a basic inventory
 --------------------------------